YINI-lang/YINI-spec/YINI-Specification.md

 #### Concatenation Operands

 The `+` operator in YINI is exclusively a string concatenation operator.
 YINI does not define numeric addition.
 For readability, whitespace around `+` is recommended, but not required.

 **In strict mode**, all concatenation operands MUST be string literals.
-This keeps concatenation clear, deterministic, human-readable, and intentionally limited.
 This includes Raw/R-prefixed, Classic/C-prefixed, or any Triple-Quoted strings.

 **In lenient mode**, a concatenation expression MUST begin with a string literal.
 Additional operands MAY be string literals, number literals, boolean literals, or null literals.
 Numeric addition is not performed.
-Non-string scalar operands MUST first be converted to their parsed scalar canonical string representation, and the resulting string values are then concatenated from left to right.
+Non-string scalar operands MUST first be converted to their parsed scalar canonical string representation before concatenation.

-This means the following operands MAY be used in lenient mode:
-- String literals.
-- Number literals.
-- Boolean literals.
-- Null literals.

 Lists and inline objects MUST NOT be operands in concatenation expressions.